-February 15th & 16th 2018 marked the 2nd edition of the Youth Entrepreneurship Summit+Job Fair which was organized by the Startup Incubator Gambia (SIG) in collaboration with Youth Empowerment Project (YEP), the Young Entrepreneurs Association (YEA), and Partners in Employment (PIE) at Kairaba Beach Hotel.
+February 15 & 16 2018 marked the 2nd edition of the Youth Entrepreneurship Summit+Job Fair which was organized by the Startup Incubator Gambia (SIG) in collaboration with Youth Empowerment Project (YEP), the Young Entrepreneurs Association (YEA), and Partners in Employment (PIE) at Kairaba Beach Hotel.
 This most anticipated event has brought together over 300 aspiring and successful entrepreneurs, young professionals, experts, policy makers and investors on one platform.
 There were series of workshops with 151 delegates to promote entrepreneurship and professional development.
-The theme for the summit was “BUILDING AN INCLUSIVE GAMBIA: Challenges and opportunities for youth”.
+The theme for the summit was “Building an Inclusive Gambia: Challenges and Opportunities for Youth”.
 The summit was full of exciting and educative activities ranging from panel discussions to workshops and exhibitions.
-The first session was on “Decent jobs”, where 5 CEO’s took the stage to discuss on ways and means of creating decent jobs and how their different businesses are working towards creating more decent jobs for all.
-This was followed with a panel discussion on social inclusion were experts talked about different aspects of inclusion.
-Day one ended with three breakout sessions on Health Entrepreneurship and Innovation, Inclusive Education and Access to Technology where delegates spent most of the afternoon looking at challenges peoples face in these sectors.
+The first session was on “Decent jobs”, where 5 CEOs took the stage to discuss on ways and means of creating decent jobs and how their different businesses are working towards creating more decent jobs for all.
+This was followed by a panel discussion on social inclusion were experts talked about different aspects of inclusion.
+Day one ended with three breakout sessions on Health Entrepreneurship and Innovation, Inclusive Education and Access to Technology where delegates spent most of the afternoon looking at challenges people face in these sectors.

 On day two, YES had a line-up of policy makers from the Ministry of Finance and Trade together with financial providers and experts to discuss on the topic financial inclusion, which is a very integral part of inclusion.
 Panelist took their turns to discuss on various issues regarding inclusive finance for all.
 The policy experts also highlighted the policy frameworks that support inclusion in our financial sector and delegates were also given the chance to engage panelists, especially the policy makers, to how they can create more youth friendly policies that will enhance young people’s participation in national development.
 These were followed by the completion of the workshops where delegates came up with recommendations on the key areas discussed on both days.